jorioux/docs/docs/seasons/index.md

 - **Event Registration**: Members are automatically subscribed to all selected events for the entire season
 - **Confirmation**: They receive confirmation of their season subscription

-## Benefits of Season Subscriptions
+## Benefits of Pre-Season Subscriptions

-- **Advance Planning**: Members can secure their preferred time slots ahead of time
+- **Advance Planning**: Members can secure their preferred weekly time slots ahead of time
 - **Simplified Payments**: One payment covers the entire season
 - **Guaranteed Spots**: Subscribed members have priority access to their selected time slots
-- **Administrative Efficiency**: Reduces the need for individual event registrations throughout the season